TheMalak/TheMalak/README.md

 - I'm currently learnig AngularJs
 - I love create new projects in Java SE
-- i have 9 years of experience creating website apps
+- I have 9 years of experience creating website apps

-I currently want a full-time job as a Java developer.
+I'm currently want a full-time job as a Java developer.

 Languages